 This is one of those things that sounds really simple in theory but ends up being incredibly complicated when you actually try to do it!
-The system that ESPN uses to paint the line is called "1st and Ten" and is created by a company called Sportvision.
+The system that ESPN, FOX, and others use to paint the line is called "1st and Ten" and is created by a company called Sportvision.

 The simplest description of this system is: The first-down line is drawn on the field with a computer so that viewers seeing the game on TV can see the line as though it were painted on the field.
 Here are some of the problems that have to be solved in order for this system to work:

 - The system has to know the orientation of the field with respect to the camera so that it can paint the first down line with the correct perspective from that camera's point of view.

 - The system has to know, in that same perspective framework, exactly where every yard line is.

 - Given that the cameraperson can move the camera, the system has to be able to sense the camera's movement (tilt, pan, zoom, focus) and understand the perspective change resulting from the movement.

 - Given that the camera can pan while viewing the field, the system has to be able to recalculate the perspective at a rate of 30 frames per second as the camera moves.